Iconoclasm: Medieval period

-During the Muslim conquest of Sindh
+By Muslims

 Records from the campaign recorded in the Chach Nama record the destruction of temples during the early 8th century when the Umayyad governor of Damascus, al-Hajjaj ibn Yusuf, mobilized an expedition of 6000 cavalry under Muhammad bin Qasim in 712.

 Historian Upendra Thakur records the persecution of Hindus and Buddhists:

 Muhammad triumphantly marched into the country, conquering Debal, Sehwan, Nerun, Brahmanadabad, Alor and Multan one after the other in quick succession, and in less than a year and a half, the far-flung Hindu kingdom was crushed ...
 There was a fearful outbreak of religious bigotry in several places and temples were wantonly desecrated.
 At Debal, the Nairun and Aror temples were demolished and converted into mosques.